mercoglianoisidoro/cheatsheet/distributed_design_patterns/single-node/README.md

 sort: 1
 ---

-# Single-node design pattern
+# Single-node Design Pattern

-Single-node patters describe solutions using collection of container hosted by the same machine or by a container group, like a kubernetes Pod.
+Single-node patterns describe solutions using collections of containers hosted by the same machine or by a container group, like a Kubernetes Pod.

-The containers :
+The containers:
-- are coupled on some degree
+- are coupled to some degree
 - share local resources
 - can communicate directly
-- often are the pieces of more complexe distribute systems
+- often are the pieces of more complex distributed systems